 At Emelisse, one turquoise infinity pool spills endlessly into another, which seems to pour directly into the glittering Ionian Sea.
-Down below, a private pontoon juts out from the volcanic rock into piercing blue water.
 Sailboats tilting gently in the wind drift by.
 At night, dozens of glowing lanterns illuminate the stone terraces, the pools, and two outdoor restaurants, as well as an open-air cinema.
 The suites, villas, and maisonettes (two-storied abodes)—which cater to every combination of adults and children—are framed by dark cypress and cedar trees.
 The rooms all feature modern teak canopy beds, dressed in fine Italian linens.
 By day, activities abound.
 Kefalonia is the largest of the Ionian islands and offers a myriad of landscapes, from steep cliffs and mountains (Mount Aenos is the third-highest in the country) to stunning beaches of both sand and pebbles.
 At the hotel, guests can sign up for everything from scuba lessons to tennis matches.
-A small stretch of pebbly beach is just a five-minute walk, and another few minutes gets you to the quaint port town of Fiskardo.
+A small stretch of pebbly beach is just a five-minute walk, and in 25 minutes you can walk to the quaint port town of Fiskardo.

 Have you been here?
 Share a tip or a photo with fellow travelers.

 Just a 10-minute walk or a short shuttle ride away, the charming port town of Fiskardo is populated with pretty pink and yellow Venetian-style buildings and a smattering of tavernas and shops.